-Like the fable about the tortoise and the hare, it doesn’t matter sometimes how long it takes you to get to the finish line, as long as you don’t stop (like the hare did).
-Therefore, an you think of a situation where it took you a long time to complete something, but you didn’t stop until you completed it?
+Like the fable about the tortoise and the hare, it doesn’t matter how long it takes you to get to the finish line, as long as you don’t stop the way the hare did.
+Can you think of a situation where it took you a long time to complete something, but you didn’t stop until you finished?

 → Writing Prompt 2: I hear and I forget.
 I see and I remember.
 I do and I understand. –